treeverse/lakeFS/docs/reference/import.md

 ---
 layout: default
-title: Importing data from S3
+title: Importing data from existing Object Store
 description: In order to import existing data to lakeFS, you may choose to copy it using S3 CLI or using tools like Apache DistCp.
 parent: Reference
 nav_order: 8
 has_children: false
 ---
 This page describes importing from versions >= v0.24.0.
-For ealier versions, see [mvcc import](import-mvcc.md)
+For ealier versions, see [mvcc import](import-mvcc.md) {: .note .pb-3 }

-# Importing data from S3
+# Importing data from existing Object Store
 {: .no_toc }

 ## Table of contents